-7. Are the needs and preferences of recipients taken into consideration when they are offered options for settings in which the agency provides waiver services?

-- □ Yes - □ No. For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance

-8. Are any settings in which waiver services are provided designed for or used primarily by people with disabilities?

-- □ Yes - □ No. For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance

-9. Are recipients offered the choice of receiving waiver services in non-disability specific settings?

-- □ Yes - \Box No. For each setting that does not meet this requirement, list the name and address of the setting, and what
+7. options Are the needs and preferences of recipients taken into consideration when they are offered s for settings in which the agency provides waiver services? ☐ Yes S □ No. .
+For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance Are any settings in which waiver services are provided designed for or used primarily by people disabilities? □ Yes S □ No. .
+For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance 9.
+Are recipients offered the choice of receiving waiver services in non-disability specific settings? □ Yes S □ No. .
+For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance.